-At least one auction complete or ongoing for one of the three pioneer bands as at early December 2018
+At least one auction has been completed or is ongoing for one of the three pioneer bands as at March 2019.

-In twelve MSs at least one spectrum auction is complete or ongoing as at early December 2018.
-The Swedish auction for 700 MHz frequencies began on time on December 4th, 2018.
-The first stage ended on December 10.
+In thirteen MSs at least one spectrum auction is complete or ongoing as at end March 2019.
+The Swedish auction for 700 MHz frequencies took place in December 2018.